gennaro-tedesco/nvim-jqx/README.md

 ![](examples/demo.gif)

-`JqxList` also accepts an optional argument representing the json type you want to subselect: for example `JqxList number` populates the quickfix with entries of type number only, equivalently `JqxList string`, `JqxList boolean` and so forth: this is quite useful for big files where you want to have a quick peek at, say, some numerical values only or similar.
-For a full list of available types see `h: JqxList` or simply hit `<Tab>` to show the autocomplete for available types.
+`JqxList` also accepts an optional argument representing the json type you want to subselect: for example `JqxList number` populates the quickfix with entries of type number only, so do `JqxList string`, `JqxList boolean` and so forth, respectively: this is quite useful for big files where you want to have a quick peek at, say, some numerical values only or similar.
+For a full list of available types see `h: jqx-usage` or simply hit `<Tab>` to show the autocomplete for available types.

 To execute more complicated and generic `jq` commands use `JqxQuery` instead; the prompt helps autocomplete with the file keys for easy typing.
 Open a json file `test.json` and issue `JqxQuery <my-query>`: this translates into `jq ".<my-query>" test.json` as shown below